 How Long Does Vision Stay Blurry After Cataract Surgery?

 You don’t need to panic if you have blurry vision for a few days after surgery.
-Blurred vision is a common reaction to cataract surgery because your eyes need time to heal and adjust to the lens your doctor implanted.
+Blurry vision is a common reaction to cataract surgery because your eyes need time to heal and adjust to the lens your doctor implanted.

 When Is Blurry Vision a Concern?